huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 I am an incoming Ph.D Student (starting from 2025 Fall) of Prof. [Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/) @[TsinghuaNLP](https://nlp.csai.tsinghua.edu.cn/), Tsinghua University, Beijing, P.R.
 China.
 My research interests lie in efficient AI and machine learning systems, especially in LLM inference systems.
 My recent target is to develop efficient long-context processing algorithms and system frameworks and to enhance LLM inference speed.
 In the future, I'd say that long-CoT inference acceleration would be something interesting.
 I believe in the idea that test-time scaling is a way to AGI, and I, with my labmates, are working hard towards it.
 I'm currently working in TsinghuaNLP as a final-year undergraduate student, and I have published papers in COLM and EMNLP, with a citation of <a href='https://scholar.google.com/citations?user=nvCXW78AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

+- News: We are releasing our new long-context inference acceleration method APB.
+10x speedup without any performance degradation!

 - News: One paper (Ouroboros) accepted by EMNLP 2024 main.